 Overcoming hardship The group didn't always have a smooth path.
 As Taiwan’s tech industry grew it lost several early managers and employees to a talent shortage which occurred in the early 1980s.
 Foreign technology companies poached some of MiTAC’s best employees.
 It was a great loss for the company at that time.

 Another crisis the group encountered also occurred in the 1980s.
 It was the era when the video gaming industry was booming in Taiwan.
 One of MiTAC Inc’s subsidiaries, Synnex Technology International, a distributor of electronic components, was selling many of its products to electronic game manufacturers.
-Reports of teenager addiction and their use in gambling led to harsh criticism and they were banned in the early 1980's.
-Many of Synnex's customers as a result and its debt load skyrocketed.
-Fortunately, MiTAC Inc at that time had already built a strong foundation and was able to help its subsidiary survive the crisis.
+Reports of teenage addiction and their use in gambling led to harsh criticism of the games, and they were banned in the early 1980's.
+As a result, many of their customers went out of business and Synnex's debt load skyrocketed.
+Fortunately, MiTAC Inc had already built a strong foundation and was able to help its subsidiary survive the crisis.

 In Taiwan the three main companies are Lien Hwa Holding, MiTAC Holding, and Synnex Tech International.
 The group’s original company, Lien Hwa Holding still mills flour and also oversees most of the group’s non-tech related businesses including petrochemicals and specialized industrial gases.
 But like virtually all companies in the group, it also has some tech businesses, which in Lien Hwa’s case includes its domestic system integration business.
 MiTAC Holding mostly holds the group’s manufacturing businesses including computers, fasteners, magnesium alloy and other technology products.
 Synnex Tech International is its holding company for the group’s vast electronic components distribution business.
 It has subsidiaries in India, the Middle East, Turkey and South-East Asia.